Do you want to understand Russian media, jokes, songs, TV shows and facebook comments? Do you want to speak the “same language” Russian natives speak?

 The texts are equipped with a glossary.
 Simply hover over a word to see its translation in English or explanation in Russian.
 There are also “Assignments and Links” pages associated with each text, which provide additional information and links to useful materials (such as songs, film adaptations, etc.).

 You will also find a poetry school canon.
-All of the poems included are familiar to any Russian who has attended high school.
+All of the poems included are familiar to any Russian who has attended middle and high school.

 Finally, this is a work in progress– comments and suggestions are welcome.
 The site is open to everyone.
 Please use it and send us your feedback via e-mail: